motherthestate/adnf/README.md

 ### [Helpers](https://github.com/weltmx/adnf/tree/main/lib/helpers)

-#### `unwrap` and `swr`
+#### `unwrap`

-If you’re working with a library that expects errors to be thrown i.e. [SWR](https://swr.vercel.app/docs/error-handling), use unwrap.
+If you’re working with a library that expects errors to be thrown, use unwrap.
 Unwrapping fetch does not restore the Fetch API 1:1, primarily differences in behavior due to ResultFetch’s strict option.

 ```tsx
 import { fetch as resultFetch, unwrap } from "adnf"